russellbits/Writing/Poetry/the-struggle-the-surprise/poem-draft-1.md

 & found
 NO Purpose,
 NO Meaning,
-NO reason
+NO Reason
-Wake up.
+Just woke up.
 Get the water.
 Cut the wood.
 Move.
 Hope the nightmares stay with the creek.
 Hope the aches will quit by noon.